ShubhKeshari/Cognisite/README.md

 ## Introduction

 This project is a dynamic Gantt chart application that visualizes project timelines with automatic end date calculations.
-Users can customize inputs such as start date, labor, and efficiency for accurate timeline generation.
+Users can customize inputs such as activity name, start date, workers count, and workers perday efficiency,total work for accurate timeline generation.

 ## Project Type